SoM Recruiting and Communications

 Applied Grading Procedure and Jury Examination

-Subject to adjustment by agreement among the faculty of a given program area.
-Jury entries must be completed for each two- and four-hour enrollment.
+This procedure is subject to adjustment by agreement among the faculty of a given program area.
+Jury entries must be completed for each two-four-hour enrollment.
 Equal attention is given to both technical and literature requirements of the proficiency level at which the student is classified.

 General